 - Basic - 2-3 star hotels, motels or B&B's with private facilities;

-- Camping - With a tent provided and put up by the tour company, or your own tent.
+- Camping - With a tent provided and put up by the tour company (or yourself), a rental tent or your own tent.

 We focus on scenic, historic and small-scale accommodation.
 'Concrete' business hotels and motels along highways or industrial areas are avoided wherever possible.